 These are a few of the books are included in the set:

 Animals in the Snow

-For example, these photos of animals in the snow are beautiful, so I created three different levels of text.
+I used photos of animals in the snow and created three different levels of text.

 The first two versions are to introduce readers to high-frequency verbs.
 First, ¡Hay mucha nieve! is a simple story with patterned sentences: Hay un perro en la nieve.
 Hay un gato en la nieve.
 Likewise, Les gusta la nieve uses patterned sentences with gustar: Al perro le gusta la nieve.
 Al gato le gusta la nieve.

 In addition, there is a more difficult version with longer sentences and more text.
 The text goes beyond the photograph to include additional vocabulary.

 I also loved the photos I had of cats in houses, so I made Spanish books for beginners at two levels.

 The simplest version focuses on the verb estar and parts of the house with patterned sentences like El gato está en la cama and El gato está en la mesa.
 The photos exactly support the language, so this book is great for new learners.

 Again, the more difficult version includes the same first sentence about where the cat is, and then incorporates more vocabulary by describing the cat or the place.

 Spanish Books for Beginners with Vocabulary Themes